 Since these devices are cloud-based, they can connect with other smart appliances and devices within a building.
 With smart devices, residents can automatically call the elevator, turn on the air conditioning in the unit, and preheat the oven.

-A new era for property security
+How IoT intercoms introduced a new era for property security

-What more, IoT intercoms simplify and enhance the resident experience.
+What’s more, IoT intercoms simplify and enhance the resident experience.
 Since IoT intercoms are cloud-based, it’s easier to connect smartphones and integrate with existing property management software.
 The data stored in the IoT intercom is encrypted, making it difficult for hackers to access the information.
 Also, the intercom keeps a video trail of all door release events, which makes it easy to detect any suspicious activities in the building.

 3. Virtual and augmented reality